 Once you get hold of a frequency list of 500 words, you can memorize it within a month.
 All it takes is memorizing 15 words a day.

-Please note: many frequency lists exist, some organized by topic or context.
+Note: many frequency lists exist, some organized by topic or context.
 Here are a few examples of such lists.
 You can first memorize the vocabulary for basic sentences, then the vocab for meeting new people, then for asking directions, and so on.
 Once you’ve chosen which vocabulary list you want to memorize, it is possible to quickly learn Arabic using a Spaced Repetition System.

 One thing that you want to do when learning Arabic is to implement a technique for memorizing words with flashcards.
 The efficiency of this technique lies in the fact that using it means you will easily be able to recall the words you’ve memorized.